-Blazorise Chart DataLabels
+Blazorise Chart DataLabels component

-Display labels on data for any type of charts.
+Display data labels on any chart type.

-DataLabels is made possible with the help of chartjs-plugin-datalabels.
+Chart DataLabels is made possible with the help of chartjs-plugin-datalabels.

 Installation